CiaraC03/DigitalRain/index.md

 </div>

 I decided to generate a different range of numbers I was gonna use the **'std::mt19937'** library as this was more releavmt to what i was doing and seemed to be more advanced than the old c++ library **'rand()'**.
 To add this to my project i just needed to add the header file **'#include <random>'**.
 To proevent the same sequence of numbers produced with a fixed seed, I decided to use the **#include <chrono>** library to add a fixed time seed.
-This meant that I could have different varied sequence every time I ran my rain.
+This meant that I could have different varied sequence every time I ran my rain:

 <div style="border: 2px solid #3498db; padding: 10px; border-radius: 5px; background-color: #f0f8ff; margin: 20px 0;">